Other sections in Campus Learners:

 Saturday 28th September: County, Fylde, Lonsdale, Pendle and Graduate Colleges.Sunday 29th September: Bowland, Cartmel, Furness, Grizedale and Graduate Colleges.

 Students begin moving in on arrivals day from 10am.
-The first thing you will need to do is collect your keys and settle in - you can select a timeslot in which to collect your key in the Accommodation Induction.
+The first thing you will need to do is collect your keys and settle in - you can select a timeslot in which to collect your key in the Accommodation Induction which is issued in mid-September to students who have completed online registration.
 If you are living on campus you will want to know how to connect your laptop, PC or other device securely to the University network.
 You can find out how on the Connect to IT page.

 If you are living on campus and can’t get here on the specified arrival day for your college, then get in touch with your Accommodation Manager and let them know your expected arrival date.
 Please note that early arrivals in campus accommodation are not possible.